bruderstein/PythonScript/docs/source/scintilla.rst

 .. method:: editor.setRectangularSelectionModifier(modifier)

-   On GTK+, allow selecting the modifier key to use for mouse-based rectangular selection.
+   On GTK, allow selecting the modifier key to use for mouse-based rectangular selection.
 Often the window manager requires Alt+Mouse Drag for moving windows.
    Valid values are SCMOD_CTRL(default), SCMOD_ALT, or SCMOD_SUPER.